anmalkov/minerkeeper/README.md

 * Restart a miner in case of a crash or if it stopped mining due to any internal errors
 * Automatically restart a miner every X hours
+* Receive a notification if your rig is offline
 * Adjustable time interval for monitoring of a miner
 * Configurable delay before the restart of a miner, to allow the GPUs to be correctly restarted
+* Receive a notification and/or restart a miner if the average hashrate is lower than expected during X minutes
+* Receive a notification if the temperature on any GPU is higher than expected
 * Sending a summary report of your farm every X hours
 * Sending all of the notifications to the e-mail address and/or to Telegram Messenger
 * Full Russification of the interface and for all of the notifications

 ## Version history

+v2.0.0
+* Receive a notification if your rig is offline
+* Receive a notification and/or restart a miner if the average hashrate is lower than expected during X minutes
+* Receive a notification if the temperature is higher than expected on any GPU
+* Add the subscriptions
+* Bugfix: Total shares amount is zero in summary report

 v1.0.6
 * Send a notification with a summary report about your rig every X hours (including all data about GPUs)